Git-BritHub/Brittany-Portfolio-Main/README.md

 ## Description
 Welcome to my personal portfolio website, a dynamic and interactive platform designed to exhibit my expertise as a Full Stack Web Developer.
-This site, meticulously crafted using React, serves as a window into my professional journey, showcasing a diverse range of web applications and projects that I have developed both collaboratively and independently.
+Crafted using React, this site serves as a window into my professional journey.
+Showcasing a diverse range of web applications and projects that I have developed both collaboratively and independently.
 </br>
 Discover more about my skills, access or download my resume, and view my contact details.
 Prefer a quick chat?
 Drop me a message through my user-friendly Contact Form.
 Explore, connect, and let's talk tech!